Distribution and Supply Information for TRUXIMA1

 INDICATIONS

-TRUXIMA is indicated for the treatment of adult patients with:
+TRUXIMA® (rituximab-abbs) Injection is indicated for the treatment of adult patients with:

 Non-Hodgkin’s Lymphoma (NHL)

-• Relapsed or refractory, low-grade or follicular, CD20-positive, B-cell NHL as a single agent
+• Relapsed or refractory, low-grade or follicular, CD20-positive, B-cell NHL as a single agent.

-• Previously untreated follicular, CD20-positive, B-cell NHL in combination with first-line chemotherapy and, in patients achieving a complete or partial response to a rituximab product in combination with chemotherapy, as single-agent maintenance therapy
+• Previously untreated follicular, CD20-positive, B-cell NHL in combination with first-line chemotherapy and, in patients achieving a complete or partial response to a rituximab product in combination with chemotherapy, as single-agent maintenance therapy.

-• Non-progressing (including stable disease), low-grade, CD20-positive, B-cell NHL as a single agent after first-line cyclophosphamide, vincristine, and prednisone (CVP) chemotherapy
+• Non-progressing (including stable disease), low-grade, CD20-positive, B-cell NHL as a single agent after first-line cyclophosphamide, vincristine, and prednisone (CVP) chemotherapy.

 Chronic Lymphocytic Leukemia (CLL)

-• In combination with fludarabine and cyclophosphamide (FC), for the treatment of adult patients with previously untreated and previously treated CD20-positive CLL
+• In combination with fludarabine and cyclophosphamide (FC), for the treatment of adult patients with previously untreated and previously treated CD20-positive CLL.

 Rheumatoid Arthritis (RA)

-• In combination with methotrexate, for the treatment of adult patients with moderately to severely active RA who have had an inadequate response to one or more tumor necrosis factor (TNF) antagonist therapies
+• In combination with methotrexate, for the treatment of adult patients with moderately- to severely-active RA who have had an inadequate response to one or more tumor necrosis factor (TNF) antagonist therapies.

 Granulomatosis with Polyangiitis (GPA) (Wegener’s Granulomatosis) and Microscopic Polyangiitis (MPA)